 It began with the help of a number of local volunteers, among whom Peter Bell and Rachel Holland played a big part in that first year and continue to do so today.
-Jane Pleydell-Bouverie came on board in 2012 and has been at the heart of the festival ever since.
+Jane Pleydell-Bouverie came on board in autumn 2011 and has been at the heart of the festival ever since.
 The Daily Mail became the festival’s principle sponsor in 2013, and it now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and historic air displays.